brucedkyle/architectures/docs/sustainability/supplychain.md

 - Automated responses

 For more information and solution details on this scenario, see [Inventory management &dash; Perfect/Imperfect order](./perfectorder.md)

+### Inventory management &dash; Last mile delivery

+If the **last mile delivery** promise is incorrect and a product arrives late, there’s a good chance that the customer will shop with a competitor next time.

+If last mile tracking information is incorrect, a product arrives late, is damaged, or is never delivered, there’s a good chance that the customer will shop with a competitor next time.

+For more information about the solution details on this scenario, see [Inventory management - Last mile delivery](./lastmiledelivery.md).

 ### Inventory Risk &dash; Demand Risk